sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 #### frontend: blob_load_latency

-<p class="subtitle">90th percentile blob load latency over 10m.
-The 90th percentile of API calls to the blob route in the frontend API is at 5 seconds or more, meaning calls to the blob route, are slow to return a response.
-The blob API route provides the files and code snippets that the UI displays.
-When this alert fires, the UI will likely experience delays loading files and code snippets.
-It is likely that the gitserver and/or frontend services are experiencing issues, leading to slower responses.</p>
+<p class="subtitle">90th percentile blob load latency over 10m</p>

+- The blob API route provides the files and code snippets that the UI displays.

 Refer to the [alerts reference](./alerts.md#frontend-blob-load-latency) for 1 alert related to this panel.